 In help, use bold only for things the user selects.
 Don’t bold things like areas or column headers that organize info that the user doesn’t actually click or select.

 Don’t use bold just for emphasis.
 Bold copy can make a screen look cluttered, intimidating and difficult to scan.
 And terms in bold can draw too much attention to content that doesn’t need to be the customer’s focus.
 Sometimes UI instructions appear on a screen, but they’re not the primary purpose of that screen.
 In those cases, bolding UI elements can be a distraction that keeps the customer from moving forward.

 Additionally, don’t use italics or quotations to distinguish UI elements.
-Italics are difficult to read in digital experiences.
-However, quotations are OK when you need to distinguish a long verbatim from the UI with mixed capitalization.
+Quotations are OK when you need to distinguish a long verbatim from the UI with mixed capitalization.

 - From the Edit menu, select Delete.

 - In the Actions column, select More next to the user ID.

 - Note: It’s OK not to bold the word note.